 Over the years, research has shown that moderate alcohol consumption may provide health benefits over total abstinence.
-In spite of this, there are some people for whom alcohol poses a constant threat, and who have now opted for avoidance as much as possible.
-Among this demographic are people who suffer from migraine headaches.
+In spite of this, there are some people for whom combining alcohol with a tendency toward migraines.
 Patients often make this decision after experiencing a strong connection between alcohol and migraines firsthand.

 While this is not necessarily true for everyone, it’s true for so many people that a trend toward abstinence developed among migraine-sufferers.
 In fact, one Dutch study found that 25% of people who suffered from migraines had stopped drinking because it was either an actual or potential trigger.

 Will alcohol act as a trigger for migraines for you?
 How do you know if it is?
 Is it worth abstaining if it only happens a few times?
 What can you do to prevent or treat the headaches?
 These are just some of the many questions you may have.
 See the answers below.

 Migraine is a symptom of an underlying condition, and one of the elements of a migraine is a headache.
 A migraine is headache with other symptoms such as sensitivity to light and sound, nausea, vomiting, aura and more.
 We know that if we treat the underlying cause, we can make great strides in helping migraine patients live pain-free.

 Although most in the medical and scientific community look at migraine as a condition and are unsure of why it happens, at the National Headache Institute, we believe that migraine is a symptom, not a unique condition.

 Migraine triggers may include humidity, stress and more.
 For some people that also includes alcohol, maybe just certain kinds.
 These are varied and may differ person-to-person basis.
 According to an article published by the U.S. National Library of Medicine, one-third of migraine sufferers point to alcohol as a trigger.